 At the completion of this course attendees will be able to:

-This course is a comprehensive, interactive, application-based program specifically designed to help understand the root cause of all error whether it be flight crew, maintenance, or organizational.
+This course is a comprehensive, interactive, application-based program specifically designed to help understand the root cause of all errors whether it be flight crew, maintenance, or organisation.

-By the end of this course delegates will demonstrate understanding of the following Just Culture aspects:
+By the end of this course delegates will demonstrate an understanding of the following Just Culture aspects:

 • The definition(s) of ‘Just Culture’